idontcalculate/tesla/README.md

 ## Features

 Idea is to add more features to improve sythethizing component, so the users would gain access to generated texbooks and learning materials, rather then just getting the query result.

-## License

-This project falls under the MIT License.

 ## Contributing